Leaves from the Inn of the Last Home: Contents

 Leaves from the Inn of the Last Home is a collection of Dragonlance essays, legends, and recipes.
 Astinus of Palanthas discusses the creation of Krynn, Bertrem explains the difference between kender and gully dwarves, and Lord Gunthar shares his notes on dragon tactics.
 A short story by Weis and Hickman sheds light on the first meeting of Flint, Tanis, and the other Dragonlance companions.

-Leaves from the Inn of the Last Home includes essays on the history of Krynn and its numerous races.
-The book includes information on the Dragonlance series main heroes, as well as runic and numerological analyses of their personalities and backgrounds.
-Also included is a section on herbalism and the more useful herbs of the land.
-The book includes a collection of poetry by author Michael Williams, together with all the scores for its accompaniment including one piece for Bass voice and the Bassoon.
-One whole section of the book is devoted to extracts from Tika Waylan's cookbook.
+Leaves from the Inn of the Last Home is a supplement which presents essays regarding the history of Krynn and the many races who live there.
+The book includes information about the main heroes of the Dragonlance series, as well as runic and numerological details regarding their personalities and backgrounds.
+It also includes information on herbalism and details the useful herbs of Krynn.
+The book contains a selection of poetry by author Michael Williams, with scores for accompaniment including a piece for Bass voice and the Bassoon.
+One section of the book is filled with extracts from the fictional cookbook of Tika Waylan.

 Publication history

 Leaves from the Inn of the Last Home was edited by Margaret Weis and Tracy Hickman, and first published by TSR, Inc. in 1987.
 This is a 256-page soft-bound book, subtitled "The Complete Krynn Sourcebook".
+A revised edition, with additional material, was published in 1993.